-Hello and welcome to the website of Dr Mick Darby (CPsychol) an experienced and professional psychologist in London who works with clients – individuals and organisations – across the UK and internationally.
-Mick is a Chartered Psychologist registered with the British Psychological Society (BPS) and works according to their Code of Conduct and Ethical Guidelines.
+Hello and welcome to the website of Dr Mick Darby (CPsychol) an experienced and professional Chartered Psychologist in London who works with clients – individuals and organisations – across the UK and internationally.
+Mick is registered with the British Psychological Society (BPS) and works according to their Code of Conduct and Ethical Guidelines.
 As a HCPC registered Practitioner Psychologist, he is regulated by the UK Government.
 Mick has been published on the use of mindfulness in professional development training and was awarded the Australian Psychological Society Prize for excellence 2013-14.
-He works confidentially with professionals, entrepreneurs, creatives and senior executives, and is passionate about helping each of his clients to redesign their life to include strong relationships, rewarding careers and fulfilling personal lives.
+He works confidentially with professionals, entrepreneurs, creatives and senior executives, and is passionate about helping each of his clients to redesign their life to include rewarding careers and fulfilling personal lives.
 Please use the contact form at the bottom of the page if you are interested in finding out more about how he works.
 All enquiries are handled in complete confidence.

 “I help individuals, couples, teams and organisations to improve resilience, confidence, wellbeing and performance regardless of the challenges they are facing.
 I specialise in evidence-based career performance & executive coaching, wellbeing workshops and workplace training.“

 Acceptance and Commitment Coaching

-The approach Mick uses – Acceptance and Commitment Coaching – helps clients with life direction, general wellbeing, confidence, emotional intelligence, relationship management and assertive communications.
+The approach Mick uses helps clients with life direction, general wellbeing, confidence, emotional intelligence, relationship management and assertive communications.
 It has been demonstrated to help prevent burnout and improve work performance.
 Although much of the focus is typically work related, the psychological skills his clients learn are transferrable to intimate relationships, parenting, social performance and other non-work areas.

 Wellbeing and Emotional Agility training